 Responding when disruption occurs:

-· A student should be asked to leave class if he or she engages in disruptive behavior that impedes your ability to teach the class productively -- and you should contact the police if the student refuses to leave.
+A student should be asked to leave class if they engage in disruptive behavior that impedes your ability to teach the class productively.
 If the student’s refusal to leave creates a safety risk or makes it impossible to continue class, you may also dismiss class for the day.
-If this happens, contact OSSJA immediately.
+If this happens, contact OSSJA as soon as you can.

-· If a student is persistently disruptive, refer him/her to OSSJA for disciplinary action.
-Please note that a disruptive student cannot be permanently removed from a class without a formal review, either through the student disciplinary process or through academic channels such as the department and dean’s office (see Dir. #88-128).
+If a student is persistently disruptive, refer them to OSSJA for further follow-up and possible disciplinary action.
+Please note that a disruptive student cannot be permanently removed from a class without a formal review through the student disciplinary process.